abishekshivram/cad_vlsi/final_project/Make_and_Test_Network/README.md

 ### Buffer (FIFO)
 All the synchronisation buffers are to be implemented using the FIFO.
 The size of this FIFO is to be determined.

-> Deliverables - Performance measure
+### Deliverables - Performance measure
-Measure link utilisation - in descending order: Each router should be able to calculate the link utilisation (Based on the data in its input link)
+- **Measure link utilisation:** Each router should be able to calculate the link utilisation (Based on the data in its input link)
-> Delay - Max delay from source to destination: Each core should be able to calculate the delay.
-The sending core can store the timestamp (How to get timestamp? - current clock?) while flit generation as a payload in the flit.
-The receiving core can find the difference between the sending time stamps and receiving timestamps to measure the delay.
+- **Delay:** Max delay from source to destination: Each core should be able to calculate the delay.
+The sending core stores the timestamp while flit generation as a payload in the flit.
+The receiving core finds the difference between the sending time stamps and receiving timestamps to measure the delay.

 ### Node